 3. Attending College Without Crushing Debt

 The high costs of a college education have forced many high school graduates to consider alternative paths to college and work careers.
-According to U.S. News, the average annual tuition bill for students at four-year private colleges approached $37,000 in the 2019 to 2020 academic year.
-That’s about $147,000 over the course of four years, not counting additional expenses like room, board, and electronics.
+According to U.S. News, the average annual tuition and fees bill for students at four-year private colleges exceeded $40,000 in the 2020 to 2021 academic year.
+That’s more than $160,000 over the course of four years, not counting additional expenses like room, board, and electronics.
 While many students pursue merit- and need-based scholarships, these typically account for a few thousand dollars annually, at most.

 Not surprisingly, the average graduate left college in 2018 with more than $35,000 in student loan debt according to figures compiled by Experian.
 That’s an increase of more than 25% over the preceding five-year period.